mypappa/morethanai/README.md

 **SpeechRecognition** (library): is a javascript library that serves as a Web Speech API (interface).
 It enable to record, detect, and transcribe audio (speech) into written text.

 ### proof of concept
 once we had formed the idea and were able to analyse the process we had to follow, we started testing if and how this communication with the AIs could work.
-Using the chat GTP we wrote various prompts until we managed to get the output we envisioned.
+Using the ChatGPT we wrote various prompts until we managed to get the output we envisioned.

-However, the chat GTP already has many more functions built-in like the memory and the chat interface, so we were testing the prompts in an 'ideal' environment..
+However, the ChatGPT is an application of the GPT language model so it already has many more functions built-in like the memory and the chat interface.
+This meant that we tested the prompts in an 'ideal' environment which we then had to rebuild manually..

 our first prompt:
 *You are an AI creating a story on the topic of "more than human communication" .
 The story never ends.
 Start writing a fictional scenario, but only a short beginning of it,  that revolves around the topic of 'more than human' communication.
 Once you have it, ask a question to the audience (that are not part of the story) about the plot that is necessary for the story to continue. the answer you will get should be intergrated in the script and then will trigger the next question from you to keep going*

 ## the code

-### imports
+### importing libraries
+we used
+- 'flask' library to make the python code a web application and create routes to the URLs
+- 'langchain' library through which made the connection the OpenAI and created the storage for our conversations

 ```
 import re
 from flask import Flask, render_template, request, url_for